A worldwide collaboration of more than 70 partner organizations advancing integrated landscape management

 As EcoAgriculture Partners worked to advance integrated landscape management, we worked with more and more organizations across the rural development, food security, conservation, and sustainable agriculture sectors who were looking for ways to create, support, an develop multi-sector, multi-stakeholder landscape scale programs.
 We perceived the need for a global pre-competitive space for these organizations to share knowledge, lessons and good practices, co-develop tools, collaborate on research to advance the field and generate deeper shared understanding, and advocate with governments, multilateral agencies and donors about the importance of and the priorities for investing in integrated landscape approaches.

 We convened the co-organizers, organized the Nairobi Forum where the Initiative was formally launched, and helped secure initial three-year funding for the partnership from the Global Environment Facility, through UN Environment.
-We continue to convene regular partners meetings and regional dialogues to collaboratively development the Initiative’s ongoing strategy with the partners, and to recruit new partners.
+We then convened regular partners meetings and regional dialogues to collaboratively develop the initiative’s strategy with the partners and to recruit new partners.

-As the secretariat, we regularly update the membership on strategic decisions, funding opportunities, and events, organize regional dialogues and working group meetings, lead collaborative fundraising and advocacy activities, publish reports and briefs on behalf of the partnership, and manage the website, social media, correspondence, and brand of the Initiative.
+As the secretariat, we regularly updated the membership on strategic decisions, funding opportunities, and events, organized regional dialogues and working group meetings, led collaborative fundraising and advocacy activities, published reports and briefs on behalf of the partnership, and managed the website, social media, correspondence, and brand of the initiative.